 It Was a Very Good Year

 Was 1971 the best year for rock ’n’ roll ever?
 That’s what some critics and fans argue — and with good reason.
-Led Zeppelin, the Rolling Stones, and The Who were at their creative and commercial peaks; Joni Mitchell, Marvin Gaye, and Harry Nillsson all released instant-classic albums; Billy Joel, Bonnie Raitt, and Bill Withers all issued debut albums (though not all of them hit it big at first); and three of the four recently broken-up Beatles released records that year as well.
-Yeah, 1971 was a pretty good year for music.
+Led Zeppelin, the Rolling Stones, and The Who were at their creative and commercial peaks; Joni Mitchell, Marvin Gaye, and Harry Nillsson released instant-classic albums; and Billy Joel, Bonnie Raitt, and Bill Withers all issued debut albums.
+Yeah, 1971 was a pretty good year for music — and even 50 years later, it's gone but not forgotten.
+Taylor Swift recently broke Don McLean's record for longest song to reach the top of the Billboard Hot 100 chart, sending the iconic singer flowers and a note telling him how important his music has been to her.
 Here are 50 of the best albums of 1971, according to critics, fans, and sales charts.

 Related: 50 Things Turning 50 This Year